chen0040/mxnet-vqa/README.md

 ### VQA3: Incorporate Recurrent Network into the VQA Network

-The question structure is a sequence of characters in nature.
+The question structure is a sequence of words in nature.
 Therefore, one idea that I try is to feed the question batch into a LSTM layer followed by a dense layer before concatenating with the image features.
  The implementation of this can be found in